Forbidden World is a 1982 sci-fi/horror film produced by Roger Corman and directed by Allan Holzman.

 - Male Gaze: Dr Barbara Glaser is introduced via a lengthy shot of her ass in a tight white jumpsuit as she strides down a corridor.

-- Peeping Tom: One character watches Barb have sex with Colby on CCTV.
+- The Peeping Tom: Earl watches Barb have sex with Colby on CCTV, with accompanying space-saxophone music.

 - Robot Buddy: SAM-104